Leposavić: Demographics

 According to the 2011 estimations by the Government of Kosovo, Leposavić has 4,193 households and 13,773 inhabitants.
 In 2015 report by OSCE, the population of Leposavić municipality stands at 18,600 inhabitants.
-Municipality of Leposavić includes town and 72 villages.
+The municipality of Leposavić includes the town and 72 villages.

 Ethnic groups

 The majority of Leposavić municipality is composed of Kosovo Serbs with around 18,000 inhabitants (96.4%), while 350 Bosniaks and 270 Kosovo Albanians live in the municipality.
-Kosovo Albanians live in the three southern villages of Košutovo, Šaljska Bistrica, and Ceranje.
+Kosovo Albanians live in the three southern villages of Bistrica e Shalës, Cerajë, and Koshutova.

 The ethnic composition of the municipality of Leposavić, including IDPs:

 Economy

 Almost all industrial facilities are closed or work with reduced capacity.
 The unemployment rate is also high, and it has been considerably increased due to the closing down of most of the Trepča conglomerate facilities.
 The municipality is rich in natural, infrastructure and management, but current circumstances blocked all the potentials.
 The municipality adopted the Development Agenda 2006 – 2009, in cooperation with United Nations Office for Project Services and with the support of UNMIK and the Italian Government, which foresees improvement in the local economy.
 However, with the current difficult situation, there is not much hope that the agenda will be properly implemented.
 The municipality, led by a very proactive chief executive officer, pays noteworthy efforts toward identifying and initiating projects ideas.

 There are three lead and zinc mines operating on the territory of Leposavić: Belo Brdo, Crepulje and Crnac.

+The NGO Caritas Kosovo maintains a regional office in Leposavić.